 5. Apply Paste to Lining Paper

-You’ll need a good working station for this, so I recommend using a pasting table to lay your lining paper onto.
-Don’t worry if the table isn’t quite long enough as you’ll be folding the paper as you paste anyway.
+You’ll need a good working station, so I recommend using a pasting table to lay your lining paper onto.
+Don’t worry if the table isn’t long enough, as you’ll be folding the paper as you paste.

 Starting at one end, use a pasting brush to apply a good amount of paste onto the back of the lining paper.
 Make sure you don’t miss any areas, particularly at the edges.

-You will need to use a concertina fold to bunch up the paper as you go.
-Essentially, this is folding the paper, back and forth, a little tricky to explain, but below is an excellent video that demonstrates how to do this.
+Use a concertina fold to bunch up the Paper as you go.
+Essentially, this is folding the paper back and forth.
+The video below demonstrates this technique.